-Topic 1: Television in the Post-Network Era.
-Examination of contemporary television's formal-aesthetic traits as well as its shifting position as a cultural, social, political and industrial force.
-Exploration of how television is being transformed as it converges with other digital technologies.
-Only one of the following may be counted: Radio-Television-Film 335 (Topic: Contemporary TV Criticism), 335 (Topic: TV Analysis and Criticism), 335 (Topic 1), and 335 (Topic 3).
 Topic 2: Race, Class, and Gender in American Television.
 Same as Women's and Gender Studies 324D.
 Surveys history and contemporary debates regarding the construction of race, class, gender and sexual orientation in U.S. television from the late 1940s through the present day and related issues of television aesthetics, production practices, audiences, and advocacy.
 Three lecture hours a week for one semester, with two-and-one-half-hours of film screening a week.
 Only one of the following may be counted: American Studies 321 (Topic: Race/Class/Gender in Amer TV), Mexican American Studies 374 (Topic: Race/Class/Gender in Amer TV), Radio-Television-Film 335 (Topic 2), 335 (Topic: Race/Class/Gender in Amer TV), Women's and Gender Studies 324 (Topic: Race, Class and Gender in American Television), 324D.
 Additional prerequisite: Fifty-four semester hours of college coursework.